Vegetarian and vegan dog diet: Inadequate feeding recommendations

 Feeding instructions for homemade diets often lack clarity.
 Improper or excluded caloric information and body weight recommendations increase the risk of energy over-consumption leading to obesity.
 Dogs can also be undernourished and develop deficiency symptoms.
 Vague feeding guidelines can contribute to poor weight management because ideal body weight values are not communicated to the consumer.

+Calcium deficiency

+Commercial vegan diets can result in calcium deficiency, this can result in growth retardation.
+Skeleton mineralisation accompanied with growth deficiencies result in a decrease of plasma calcium levels and induces hyperparathyroidism, in turn leading to bone resorption.

+Calcium oxalate urolithiasis

+High levels of calcium and oxalate in the urine causes urolithiasis.
+Urinary oxalate is derived from oxalic acid, which is typically occurs only in low volumes in a dog's diet, but vegetables, legumes, and some vegetable-based fibres are high in oxalic acid.
+Levels of oxalic acid should be below 40–45mg oxalic acid/Mcal or <20 mg oxalic acid/100g of food (dry matter basis).
+Excessive vitamin C can also cause calcium oxalate urolithiasis.